BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ## Test Chunks
 * If you wish to test the quality of the chunk settings check the ```Chunks Only``` checkbox.
 LM Studio will not be connected to and you'll simply receive the relevant contexts from the vector database.
+* This is also good if you want to obtain more results than the context window of the LLM can handle.
+For example, if you want to obtain 100 results from the vector database, which would exceed the LLM's context window of 4096.

 ## Test to Voice
 * This program uses Bark models to convert the response from LM Studio to audio.
 You must wait until the ENTIRE response is received from the LLM and then click the ```Bark Response``` button.